Curriculum and Instruction Courses

 ETE 515 - Mathematics Methods for the Middle School

 Provides strategies and curriculum for teaching mathematics to youth in fifth through eighth grades.
 Strategies focus on problem solving, logical reasoning, and real life connections.
 Use of dynamic software and math modeling are emphasized.
 Assessment strategies appropriate for middle school mathematics will be addressed.
 Students will develop a deep understanding of national and state standards.
-Prerequisite: senior standing in an education program and advancement to degree candidacy, or teacher certification.
+Prerequisite: Senior standing in an education program and advancement to degree candidacy, or Teacher License.
+Not open to students who have had ETE 357.

 ETE 550 - Independent Study